georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 $ sudo chmod -R 777 ../extensions/
 ```

-If you install inkscape via `snap`, you will have a difficult time modidfying any
+If you install inkscape via `snap`, you will have a difficult time modifying any
 files under `/snap` directory.
 This is a security feature of snap apps.
 How do
 I know it?
 I waste a few hours trying
 various methods but fail to modify permissions.